absmach/supermq-docs/docs/authorization.md

 There are three types of policies:

-- M Policy for messages
+- **m_** Policy for messages i.e read or write action.
-- G Policy for Group rights
+- **g_** Policy for Group rights i.e add, list, update or delete action.
-- C Policy for Clients that are group members
+- **c_** Policy for Clients that are group members i.e add, list, update or delete action.

-M Policy represents client rights to send and receive messages to a channel.
+**m_** Policy represents client rights to send and receive messages to a channel.
 Only channel members with corresponding rights can publish or receive messages to/from the channel.

-G Policy represents the client's rights to modify the group/channel itself.
+**g_** Policy represents the client's rights to modify the group/channel itself.
 Only group/channel members with correct rights can modify or update the group/channel, or add/remove members to/from the group.

-Finally, the C policy represents the rights the member has over other members of the group/channel.
+Finally, the **c_** policy represents the rights the member has over other members of the group/channel.

 ## Example